-All versions contain a series of edit blocks which are all applied in sequential order to create a table, viewed on the Edits tab of the version interface.
-The first version will always begin with an "Initial upload" block.
-Edit blocks are created by clicking the + Add new edit button.
+The first version of a dataset will always begin with an "Initial upload" block.
+Additional edit blocks are created by clicking the + Add new edit button on the current version.

-Valid edit blocks will be automatically applied as you work, allowing you to audit your version as you go.
+Valid edit blocks will be automatically applied as you work, allowing you to audit your data as you go by clicking the "View table" button.

 This block is only present on the first version, and cannot be removed.
 Click the "upload files" button to import data from various sources.